yorkrobotlab/yrk/docs/userguide.rst

    **1.0** *[Sep 2019]* Original version as seen in pictures, models and diagrams

-   **1.1** *[Dec 2019]* Navigation switch changed to surface-mount model
+   **1.1** *[Dec 2019]* Navigation switch changed to surface-mount model, support for 3.5mm screw terminals for motors added.

-This document assumes PCBs have been manufactured and all components assembled.
+This document assumes PCBs have been manufactured and all components assembled **(see separate documentation for PCB construction)**
 The schematic diagrams and layout documents are included as Appendices.
 Both PCBs are two-layer boards and designed to be both relatively cheap to manufacture and relatively easy to assemble.